First Flush Diverter - What does it do?

 How big should a First Flush Diverter be?

-The bigger the roof, the bigger the First Flush Diverter needs to be.
-To remove most dirt off a roof area of 50m², a First Flush Diverter should ideally be able to collect about 25 litres of water.
-This represents a length of 2.5m for a 110mm First Flush Diverter, or 5m for an 80mm First Flush Diverter.
+The bigger the roof, the bigger the First Flush needs to be.
+To remove most dirt off a roof area of 50m², the device should ideally be able to collect about 25 litres of water.
+This represents a length of 2.5m for a 110mm diverter, or 5m for an 80mm diverter.

 Is a First Flush Diverter recommended when harvesting rainwater?

-At EcoDepot we always recommend using a First Flush Diverter.
+At EcoDepot we always recommend using a First Flush.
 It extends the life of your pump and filters, and limits the growth of unhealthy bacteria in your rainwater tank, such as E. coli and Giardia.

 - Complete collection of rainwater harvesting solutions proposed by EcoDepot